MW 8x15 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Furthermore, miniscule components of these devices are able to complicate diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these devices are able to be problematic in medical diagnosis when they are in the body.

 The magnet coating is made of nickel, so be cautious if you have an allergy.